EARLY BIRD DISCOUNTS NOW AVAILABLE

 3hrs · 4km · 10m up · 10m down

 Lace up your boots for a hike around Koh Yao Yai Island.
 Encircled by the clear coastal waters of Phang Nga Bay, soak up the charm of this peaceful location, away from the hustle and bustle.
-Head through lush jungle, past rubber and coconut plantations, spotting tropical birdlife hiding amid the foliage.
-Quiet villages dot the island, with plenty of opportunities to meet local residents and discover their sustainable rubber tree oil extraction process.
+Head through lush jungle, on a hike led by a knowledgeable local villager.
+You’ll pass rubber and coconut plantations, spotting tropical birdlife hiding amid the foliage, and learn about their sustainable rubber tree oil extraction process.
 Enjoy lunch by a peaceful stream before heading on to the bustling vibes of Old Town Phuket, where you can explore at your own pace.

 Day 9